vaidis/OpenBSD-Port-Opener/README.md

 - Don't like port knocking
 - Accept connections to services with port fordward

-Let's say aν external user wants to connect to his internal desktop with RDP
+Let's say an external user wants to connect to his internal desktop with RDP

 1. The **User** makes a SSH connection to firewall.
 2. The Firewall allows for a few seconds the IP of the user to connect to his internal desktop